eduardodias2002/eduardodias2002/README.md

 # Hello, Eduardo here!

-I'm a Systems Analysis and Development student with a preference to Desktop, Web and even Game Development to some extent.
+I'm a Systems Analysis and Development student with a preference for Desktop, Web and even Game Development to some extent.

 Currently, my skills are: